diazridzky/Data-Analyst-Job/README.md

 # Feature Engineering
 After cleaning the data, I made the following changes and created the following variables:
-* Parsed the seniority out of the Job Title
+* Parsed seniority out of Job Title
 * Calculated the average salary based on the Salary Estimate
 * Parsed rating out of company text
 * Made a new column for company state